Abhishekkale93/Thinkbridge/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.

+## For backend jason server is created
+npm install json-server
+Create a db.json
+db.json file content backend data run json-server --watch db.json

 ## Running unit tests